 Bermejo was flown in from San Francisco to be the international guest judge for the Patron Perfectionists Australia/New Zealand Cocktail Competition Finals.

-He talked to the Summer Edition of Drinks Trade magazine about his life with tequila and why he skips the salt rim when he’s making Margaritas.
+On the eve of International Margarita Day he talks to the Summer Edition of Drinks Trade magazine about his life with tequila and why he skips the salt rim when he’s making Margaritas.

 When did your love of tequila begin?